Zambia Weather, climate and geography

 Geography

-Zambia is a vast, land-locked tropical plateau in southern Africa bordered by Angola to the west, the Democratic Republic of Congo to the north, Tanzania to the northeast, Malawi to the east, Mozambique to the southeast, Zimbabwe and Botswana to the south and the Caprivi Strip of Namibia to the southwest.
+Zambia is a landlocked country in southern Africa, bordered by Angola to the west, the Democratic Republic of the Congo to the north, Tanzania to the north-east, Malawi to the east, Mozambique to the south-east, Zimbabwe to the south, Botswana and Namibia to the south-west.
+Its central location makes it a natural crossroads between southern, eastern and central Africa.